yulizhou/Kipfian/README.md

 - [x] Finish iter 4: adding text features

 ### Day 9
-- [ ] Finish online learning part
 - [x] Create a working prototype of the app
-- [ ] Start working on visualize for presentation, what to plot? what kind of plot?
+- [x] Start working on visualize for presentation, what to plot? what kind of plot?
-- [ ] Finish the front page and structure
+- [x] Finish the front page and structure
+- [ ] Find out how to calculate F score from Graphlab
+- [ ] the diff b/w SVD and factorization in machine
+- [ ] Run simple item-item CF to compare

 ### Day 10
 - [ ] Visualize for presentation
+- [ ] Finish online learning part
+- [x] test app locally
+- [ ] upload to ec2
 - [ ] Add visual effect

 ### Day9